eclipse-cdt-cloud/vscode-trace-extension/README.md

 # VSCode Trace Extension

 This document contains information that may be useful for developers that want to build, modify, enhance and/or debug this extension.
-If you only intend to consume the extension, it might be easier to get it from the [public OpenVSX registry](https://www.open-vsx.org/extension/eclipse-cdt/vscode-trace-extension),
+If you only intend to consume the extension, it might be easier to get it from the [public OpenVSX registry][tc-open-vsx],

 This project started from the [VSCode webview react project][vscode-webview-react].
 It works this way, with the extension itself being in the `vscode-trace-extension` directory and the react application being in the `vscode-trace-webapps` directory.